davidpazo/FoxTools/README.md

 ## Source Code

-At this stage, FoxTools binaries are distributed publicly while the source code remains private.
+At this stage, FoxTools binaries are distributed publicly while source code is currently private.

 The long-term goal is to build a stable, feature-complete platform before evaluating possible future openness for selected components.